-Homeschool Programs For Disabled Children
+Homeschool Programs For Special Needs Children

 While many of the programs in this homeschool programs section of the site are suitable for children with some disabilities, these programs go out of their way to provide full programs and support for disabled children.